 Your major professor (sometimes referred to as a graduate advisor, or simply advisor) will be a vital part of your application and program.
 Before you apply, it is crucial that you learn about the FES Graduate Faculty, investigate the work they are doing, determine who would be the best major professor for you, and reach out to these potential major professor with serious inquiries about working with them.

 Applicants cannot be accepted into the FES degree program until a member of the FES graduate faculty commits to serving as their major professor.
-Applicants typically contact prospective advisors in order to secure a commitment.
+Applicants typically contact potential major professors in order to secure a commitment.
 Some major professors may not be accepting students during your application period.
-Major professors may require skills and knowledge above the minimums set by the program.
-A strategy for identifying and selecting a major professor is described below.
+Individual major professors may require applicants to demonstrate skills or knowledge above the minimums set by the FES Graduate Program.
+Best practices for identifying and selecting a major professor are described below.

 Choosing Potential Major Professors

 First, visit the Research page of the department website.
-Review the research areas and determine which ones best describe your interests - there may be more than one!
+Review the research areas (also referred to as 'Areas of Focus') and determine which best describe your interests - there may be more than one!

 Second, create a shortlist of potential major professors.
-You can locate faculty doing the research you’re interested in either by searching the directory of potential major professors or by reviewing current projects on the Research page of the department website.
+You can locate faculty doing the research you are interested in either by searching the online directory of potential major professors or by reviewing current projects on the Research page of the department website.

-Third, conduct a thorough review of the research, publications and accomplishments attributed to the faculty on your shortlist.
+Third, conduct a thorough review of the research, publications and accomplishments attributed to the potential major professors on your shortlist.
 Use this information to help you determine if this major professor would be a good fit for you and to help you in your communication with them.

 Contacting Potential Major Professors

-Different major professors will be looking for different qualities in potential students.
+Different major professors look for different qualities in potential students.
 In general, when contacting a potential major professor:

 - Write in a concise, professional and respectful manner